Congressional Black Caucus declines invitation to meet with Trump

 Richmond cited concern that the proposed 2018 fiscal year — which cuts roughly $9 billion of the Education Department's funding — would eliminate after school programs for low-income students.
 He included the caucuses' grave concern over Attorney General Jeff Sessions’ review of criminal justice policies such as consent decrees, and noted ways in which the elimination of the Affordable Care Act would “devastate black communities.”

-“The CBC, and the millions of people we represent, have a lot to lose under your administration,” writes Richmond, buttoning the letter with a reference to Trump’s campaign rally cry to the Black community.
+“The CBC, and the millions of people we represent, have a lot to lose under your administration,” Richmond wrote, buttoning the letter with a reference to Trump’s campaign rally cry to the Black community.
 “I fail to see how a social gathering would benefit the policies we advocate for.”

+White House Press Secretary Sean Spicer said the president, "enjoyed meeting with CBC leadership and looked forward to a follow up meeting with the entire membership."

+Spicer noted there are issues such as, "lowering prescription drug costs, education and work force development," that were addressed in their first meeting that the president "hopes to continue to work with the CBC members on."